An Absolute-Error Proximal Bundle Method through the Lens of Frank-Wolf: Modified Proximal Bundle with Fixed Absolute Accuracy

+The first analysis \Cref{theorem: bundle complexity 1/epsilon log(epsilon)} bounds the total number of iterations of MPB-FA by the following product

-The previous analysis does not take advantage of the progress made in the discovery of the feasible set $\cV$ as FCFW unfolds.
-Intuitively, if the consecutive proximal centers $x_{k-1}$ and $x_{k}$ are close, the cuts added to the bundle $\cV^{k}$ while solving $D'(\cV, x_{k-1})$ are relevant for solving $D'(\cV, x_k)$ and this latter problem may be solved in fewer iterations.
-Determining a threshold on $\|x_{k-1} - x_{k}\|$ to achieve a constant number of iterations for solving $D'(\cV, x_k)$ is not straightforward.
-A pivotal aspect of this proof lies in considering proximal centers that are close enough, ensuring the optimality of $D'(\cV, x_k)$ after just one step.
-In that case, $x_{k+1}$ will also be a serious iterate.
+which implicitly treats all serious steps as non-consecutive.
+However, a deeper analysis will reveal that not all serious steps are equal.
+In particular, under certain conditions, serious steps can happen consecutively.
+When these conditions are not satisfied, we can further distinguish two types of non-consecutive serious steps and upper bound them quite precisely.
+So, a refined way to bound the iterations of MPB-FA is } {The key of this refined analysis is to find quantitative conditions under which two serious steps are consecutive (\Cref{lm: next step is serious step}) and bound the numbers of two types of non-consecutive serious steps when these conditions are violated (\Cref{lm: number of serious steps with distant consecutive iterates} and \Cref{lm: upper bound on the number of serious steps with small gradient}).} Intuitively, if the consecutive proximal centers $x_{k-1}$ and $x_{k}$ are close, the cuts added to the bundle $\cV^{k}$ while solving $\tilde{\mathcal{D}}(\cV, x_{k-1})$ of \eqref{eq:proximal bundle dual} are relevant for solving $\tilde{\mathcal{D}}(\cV, x_k)$ in the next iteration and this latter problem may be solved in fewer iterations.
+Determining a threshold on $\|x_{k-1} - x_{k}\|$ to achieve a constant number of iterations for solving $\tilde{\mathcal{D}}(\cV, x_k)$ is not straightforward.
+A pivotal aspect of the proof lies in considering proximal centers that are close enough, ensuring the optimality of $\tilde{\mathcal{D}}(\cV, x_k)$ after just one step.
+In that case, $x_{k+1}$ will also be a serious iterate. {

-We categorize \textit{serious steps} into three distinct (non-exclusive) types.
-Firstly, ``consecutive'' \textit{serious steps} occur when a \textit{serious step} is immediately followed by another \textit{serious step}.
-Secondly, ``distant center'' steps arise when the new proximal center is sufficiently far from the previous proximal center.
-Lastly ``small norm'' refers to steps where the norm $\|x_k\|$ is small enough to meet a specific threshold.
-In Lemmas \ref{lm: minimal angle between FCFW iterates}-\ref{lm: upper bound on the number of serious steps with small gradient}, we will establish bounds on the number of each of these step types.
-In \cref{thm: 1/e convergence when g is smooth} we will add these bounds to derive the overall convergence rate.

-We first show in \cref{lm: minimal angle between FCFW iterates} that, when FCFW is applied on a polytope, a small angle between the gradients of two iterates guarantees that the algorithm has found an optimal solution.

-We then derive in \cref{lm: next step is serious step} the conditions under which the angle between two consecutive iterates $y_{k}$ and $y_{k+1}$ is small enough to guarantee that $w_{k+1}$ is optimal and conclude that $x_{k+1}$ is a serious iterate.
-The number of consecutive \textit{serious steps} will be upper bounded by the total number of \textit{serious steps} given in \cref{lm: Number of serious steps}.